chulminy/AE_ENVE_GEOE_121/README.md

 |Module 00|[<img src="https://via.placeholder.com/120x80">]() [<img src="https://via.placeholder.com/120x80">]() [<img src="https://via.placeholder.com/120x80">]() |[<img src="https://via.placeholder.com/120x80">]() [<img src="https://via.placeholder.com/120x80">]() [<img src="https://via.placeholder.com/120x80">]() |

 ## Quiz
 The quizzes will be delivered through the MATLAB Grader like tutorials or homework assignments.
 The major differences are a time limit and a limited submission (only one time).
 Although students do not pass pre-designed tests, they are not able to go back and edit their submitted solutions.
-Students are strongly encouraged that their solutions are fully tested and evaluated using a MATLAB editor before submission.
+Students are strongly encouraged that their solutions are fully tested and evaluated using a MATLAB editor before submitting.

 The students must thoroughly prepare and be ready for taking the online quizzes in advance, such as internet connection, computer peripheral devices, MATLAB access, laptop power status, personal circumstance.
 If they fail for some reason, the students should contact both the First-Year Engineering Office and the instructor and provide sensible reasons.
-If accepted, they will take another set of the quiz individually.
+If accepted, each student will receive a different set of quizzes that are different from the initial quizzes
 ### Schedule
 |Exam|Topics|Date|Duration|
 |:---|:-------|:-----|:----|